 - Use a lesson tracking document (like this record-keeping document from Montessori Printshop) that indicates presented to the child, assistance required, and mastery of the work.

-- Examples of the child’s work give a good indication of the progress made and where attention needs focus
+- Examples of the child’s work give a good indication of the progress made and where attention needs to focus

 Assessment Resources